Typing

 /etc/issue

-You can display information for your account with the id
+You can display information for your account with the id command.

 The following commands are not simple and need to be looked at before use;